-CAUTION: Do not mount near water intake or discharge openings or behind strakes, fittings, or hull irregularities.
+CAUTION: Do not mount the transducer in line with or near water intake or discharge openings or behind strakes, fittings, or hull irregularities that will disturb the water flow.

-- · The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
+- The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
 The lower the noise level, the higher the echosounder gain setting that can be used. - Choose a location with a minimal deadrise angle, so the transducer beam will be aimed at the bottom. - Choose an accessible spot inside the vessel with adequate headroom for the height of the housing, tightening the nuts, and removing any insert (see the table below).

-Hull Types (see Figure 1)
+Boat Types (see Figure 1)